Risk Management

 Risk Management System

 The TOK Group Risk Management Committee plays a central role in reviewing the risk management system and formulating risk management policy.
 To appropriately handle the different risks, TOK established the TOK Group Risk Management Rules and the TOK Group Emergency Response Standards.
-Based on the Rules and the Manual, the company implements preventive measures at normal times by identifying the risks that may result in serious outcomes, analyzing such risks, and determining, implementing, and evaluating actions required, among other risk management activities in the categories of management risks, social risks, and disaster/accident risks
+Based on the Rules and the Manual, the company implements preventive measures at normal times by identifying the risks that may result in serious outcomes, analyzing such risks, and determining, implementing, and evaluating actions required, among other risk management activities in the categories of management risks, business risks, environmental risks, compliance risks, economic risks, social risks, and political risks.

 Strengthen the risk management structure

 The Group reinforced the recognition of the importance of risk assessments in corporate activities and crisis management when risks materialized in the wake of the Great East Japan Earthquake and established a specialized committee to respond to the disaster.
-Subsequently, as globalization expanded, TOK expanded the form and renamed it the TOK Group Risk Management Committee as part of building a system to respond to a wide range of risks including disasters, accidents, and environmental risks across the TOK Group.
+Subsequently, as globalization expanded, TOK expanded the form and renamed it the TOK Group Risk Management Committee as part of the building of a system to respond to a wide range of risks that include disasters, accidents, and environmental risks across the TOK Group.

-In the fiscal year ended December 2023, efforts weremade to reduce risks that were considered to have a high impact on business continuity based on the risk assessment of the previous fiscal year (such as risks in material supply and occupational health and safety).
-In April 2024, TOK newly established the ERM Department with the aim of comprehensively managing risks across the entire Group, and the Group will strengthen its efforts to respond to rapidly changing economic security and related issues.
+In the fiscal year ended December 2024, efforts were made to reduce risks that were considered to have high impacts on business continuity based on risk assessments in the previous fiscal year (such as risks in material supply and major earthquakes).
+In April 2024, TOK established the new ERM Department with the aim of comprehensively managing risks across the entire Group, and the Group is strengthening its efforts to respond to rapidly changing economic security and related issues.
 The Group will continue to promote risk reduction activities for sustainable development.

 Enhance the safety confirmation system

 The Group believes that the business continuity plan (BCP) begins with the safety of all employees.
 In Japan, TOK operates a safety confirmation system to confirm whether Group employees are safe in the event of natural disasters, including major earthquakes.
 Safety confirmation drills are conducted every year to ensure the smooth and efficient operation of the system and to raise awareness among all employees.
-In the fiscal year ended December 2023, four drills were implemented, and the response rate was maintained at a high level in all sessions.
+In the fiscal year ended December 2024, multiple drills were implemented, and the response rate was maintained at high levels in all sessions

 Large-scale natural disaster preparedness